 - 1. Complete Weekly, Monthly and Semi-Annual inspections. - 2.
 Close the Sprinkler-System Isolating Valve, to isolate the sprinkler system. - 3.
-The Water Control Valve trim, releasing devices such as Solenoid Valve and manual release must be activated at full flow. - 4.
-Trip test the Preaction System with the Control Panel.
-Operate the detecting system by operating both the Heat Detectors and the Low-Pressure Switch (P2).
-The release should be tripped according to the method suggested by the manufacturer of the Control Panel.
-Observe upstream Pressure Gauge while full flow is on.
+The Water Control Valve trim, releasing devices such as Solenoid valve, PORV pilot valve and manual release must be activated at full flow. - 4.
+Trip test the Preaction System with the electric and pneumatic system activation.
+Operate Control Panel by operating the Heat Detectors, also release air pressure to operate the PORV.
+The Control Panel shall be tripped according to the method suggested by the Panel manufacturer.
+Observe upstream Pressure Gauge while full flow is on

 Note: Water will be discharged to the drain.
-In cases where a Sprinkler- Piping Isolating Valve is not installed, another arrangement must be made in order to perform the trip test without causing water damage. - 5.
-Place the system out of service.
+In cases where a Sprinkler- Piping Isolating Valve is not installed, another arrangement must be made in order to perform the trip test without causing water damage.

+- 5. Place the system out of service.
 (See instructions above). - 6.
 Clean the priming strainer (4B) prior to resetting the Water Control Valve. - 7.
 Place the system back in service (See instructions in the section "Placing the System in Service"). - 8.
 Take all additional measures as required by NFPA-25 "Standard for the Inspection Testing and Maintenance of Water-Based Fire Protection Systems".